kitajchuk/node-squarespace-server/README.md

 # Run the server
 sqs server

-# Run the server with forever-monitor
+# Run the server with forever
 sqs server --forever

 # Run the server on a specific port